nodejs/http2/doc/api/http2.md

 "pseudo-header" fields (e.g. `':status'`, `':path'`, etc).
 An `'error'` event will be emitted if the `'fetchTrailers'` event handler attempts to set such header fields.

+#### Event: 'frameError'

+The `'frameError'` event is emitted when an error occurs while attempting to send a frame on the stream.
+When invoked, the handler function will receive an integer argument identifying the frame type, and an integer argument identifying the error code.
+The `Http2Stream` instance will be destroyed immediately after the `'frameError'` event is emitted.

+If the `'frameError'` event is not handled on the `Http2Stream` object, a `'frameError'` event will be emitted on the owning `Http2Session` object.

 #### Event: 'streamClosed'